villeahy/laravelvueblog/readme.md

 PASSPORT_CLIENT_SECRET=
 in .env file
-for auth i use laravel passport password type https://laravel.com/docs/5.7/passport#creating-a-password-grant-client so after running php aritsan migrate run php artisan passport:client --password to get client id and secret Login end point for this env variable is "vhost-name"/oauth/token then api end point should be
+for auth i use laravel passport password type https://laravel.com/docs/5.7/passport#creating-a-password-grant-client so after running php aritsan migrate run php artisan passport:client --password to get client id and secret you can also run php artisan db:seed to generate 10 random post
+Login end point for this env variable is "vhost-name"/oauth/token then api end point should be